 Kids like me photo

 It consisted of fun graphic tees with unusual characters and handmade purses with fabrics of bumble bees and lady bugs.
 I flew around promoting non stop trying to get the attention of my favorite celebrities in hopes of my t shirt being worn by someone I loved.
-For my first showcase SHOWCASE NAME HERE I choose to use my design studio name “StereoSix Designs” because I was afraid the name wouldn’t catch as unique enough.
+For my first showcase SHOW N PROVE, I choose to use my design studio name “StereoSix Designs”, because I was afraid the name wouldn’t catch as unique enough.
 However, later I learned that my brands name was what people loved most about my line it was the branding and clothing that wasn’t quite right.
 I quickly collaborated with Starry Eyed Bowtique for another collection released in September 2009 called “Monstrously Cute”.
-I I also signed onto a feature film called Weekend as the ditsy lost Emma Holkins _ and began filming in December.
-I was allowed to use several new t shirt design and accessory designs as my character’s costume.
+I also signed onto a feature film called Weekend as the ditsy lost Emma Holkins and began filming in December 2009.
+I was allowed to use several new t shirt designs and accessories as my character’s costume.